Understanding the Underground Storage Tank Abandonment Process

 Replacing a Tank

 In this scenario, an older and obsolete UST may require removal and replacement in order to operate in compliance with new regulations.
 For instance, modern upgrades include double- or triple-wall tanks, which are now the regulation requirements in most jurisdictions.
-In fact, a recent law in California requires that all single-wall USTs be permanently by the year 2025.
+In fact, a recent law in California requires that all single-wall USTs be permanent by the year 2025.
 Upgrading UST systems may also include enhancements to the product piping and dispenser system.
-And these improvements further reduce the likelihood of a leak.
+These improvements further reduce the likelihood of a leak.
 In all these examples, a professional geologist can make sure the removal process is straightforward, safe, and compliant with all regulations.

 The Underground Storage Tank Abandonment Process